lvgl/lv_i18n/README.md

 `_` and `_p` are normal functions.
 They just have this short name to enable fast typing of texts.

 Rules of getting the translation:
-- If the translation is not available on the selected local then the default language will be used instead
+- If the translation is not available on the selected locale then the default language will be used instead
-- If the translation is not available on the default local the text ID ("title1" in the example) will be returned
+- If the translation is not available on the default locale the text ID ("title1" in the example) will be returned

 ## Create template yml files for the translations